Clari3D logo

 </html>

-This is why CMS are very useful: they have generally an online formatted text editor allowing to change the text online.
-The generated HTLM code, however, can be far from optimized...
+This is why CMSs are very useful: they generally have an online formatted text editor that allows you to change the text online.
+However, the generated HTML code can be far from optimized...

 <html>